Bhuvaneshns15/ENERGY-MANAGEMENT-ON-HVAC-SYSTEM-USING-OCCUPANCY-DETECTION/README.md

 PROCEDURE :

-Give the connections as per IR receiver circuit diagram with nodemcu Upload the IR Reciever.ino code which is present in code section to the nodemcu.
+Give the connections as per IR receiver circuit diagram with nodemcu4

+Upload the IR Reciever.ino code which is present in code section to the nodemcu.

 After uploading, Get the IR raw data codes by pressing temperature up and down buttons for desired temperature setpoint from the remote to the IR reciever

-Save the reciever IR raw data codes for using it while transmission Open the IR transmitter.ino code in Arduino IDLE Replace the existing raw data IR code with your respective remotes IR codes Give the connections as per IR transmitter circuit diagram Upload the IR transmitter.ino to the nodemcu
+Save the reciever IR raw data codes for using it while transmission

+Open the IR transmitter.ino code in Arduino IDLE

+Replace the existing raw data IR code with your respective remotes IR codes

+Give the connections as per IR transmitter circuit diagram

+Upload the IR transmitter.ino to the nodemcu

 After uploading, Run the control.py program

 Thus temperature setpoint will be controlled by the occupancy received from system